Skyferix/projectAssigner/README.md

 ## Database

-Current app is setuped to work on localhost address wich can be changed is .evv file.
+Current app is setuped to work on localhost address wich can be changed is .env file.

 ## Start